NeilJain56/website/content/about/index.md

 Hello!
 I'm Neil, a software engineer based in North Brunswick, NJ.

 Hopefully this doesn't sound tacky, but Computer Science was the perfect major for me.
 For those who know me well, they know I have a very eclectic range of interests.
-Luckly, Computer Science is a way for me to connect one major to almost everything I find interesting!
+Luckly, Computer Science is a way for me to connect one major to almost everything I find interesting.

 On a more serious note, I am currently a student at Rutgers University studying Computer Science and Cognitive Science.
 During my undergraduate experience, I have been fortunate enough to have worked in a large variety of areas ranging from large corporations to research at Rutgers.
 I expect to graduate in May 2021 and begin full-time work shortly after.